eugene-kamenev/orientdb-groovy/README.md

 ##### 1. Take mapping closure and read mapping properties from it
 ##### 2. Create empty constructor and ODocument one
 ##### 3. Delete properties and create needed getters and setters
-##### 4. As you implement AsDocument trait, your class would have delegate methods to ODocument, so you can simply call user.save() or access document instance directly with user.document
+##### 4. You will have delegate methods to ODocument inside methods, so you can simply call user.save() or access document instance directly with user.document